-The Fresno County Financing Authority (FCFA) was formed to finance the construction, installation and equipping of the County facilities.
+The Fresno County Financing Authority (FCFA) was formed to finance the construction, installation, and equipping of the County facilities.
 The bonds issued by the FCFA are recorded in the County's Debt Service Fund.
 The FCFA and the County have a financial and operational relationship (FCFA is financially accountable to the County), which requires that the FCFA's financial statements be blended into the County's financial statements.
 A five-member board, appointed by the Board, determines the FCFA's policies.

 The Fresno County Tobacco Funding Corporation (FCTFC) is reported in the County's Debt Service Fund.
-The FCTFC and the County have a financial relationship, which requires that the FCTFC's financial statements be blended into the County's financial statements.
+The FCTFC was formed for the purpose of securitizing the payments to be received by the County from the nation-wide Tobacco Settlement Agreement (the Payments) for such purposes as, but not limited to the issuance, sale, execution, and delivery of bonds secured by those Payments or the lending of money based on thereof, or to securitize, sell, purchase or otherwise dispose of some or all of such Payments of the County.
 The FCTFC's board consists of members of the Board or members appointed by the Board.
+The FCTFC provides services only to the County.
 A separate financial report can be reviewed at the Auditor-Controller/Treasurer-Tax Collector's office.

 Discretely Presented Component Unit: Discretely presented component units are legally separate entities, which have some financial accountability to the Board, though the entities' governing boards are substantially different from the Board.
-As of June 30, 2020, the County had no discretely presented component units.
+As of June 30, 2021, the County had no discretely presented component units.